Freight Shipping from Las Vegas to Minneapolis

 How much does it cost to ship freight from Las Vegas to Minneapolis?

-Full truckload (FTL) rates from Las Vegas, NV to Minneapolis, MN currently range from $3,616-$4,457 for a standard dry van load over the 1,682-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Minneapolis, MN currently range $3,616-$4,457 (roughly $2.15-$2.65 per mile over 1,682 miles).
 LTL shipments typically cost $1,125-$1,830 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Minneapolis?